herrera-ignacio/oopnotes/README.md

 2. Abstractions should not depend on details.
 Details should depend on abstractions.

 The design principle does not just change the direction of the dependency, as you might have expected when you read its name for the first time.
 It splits the dependency between the high-level and low-level modules by introducing an abstraction between them.
 So in the end, you get two dependencies:
+# Design principles: Interfaces

+> Program to interfaces, not implementations

+Interfaces are just contracts or signatures and they don't know anything about implementations.

+__Class inheritance__ is nothing more than a mechanism to extend the functionality of an application by reusing the functionality of parent classes.
+It allows you to quickly define a new type of objects based on another and get your new implementations almost effortlessly.

+Reusing implementation is only part of the story.
+Also important is the ability of inheritance to define families of objects with identical interfaces (usually inheriting from an abstract class), being precisely what __polymorphism__ is based on.

+ ### Inheritance done correctly

+All classes that derive from an __abstract class__ will share their interface.
+This implies that a subclass simply adds or redefines operations and does not hide operations of the parent class.

+All subclasses can then respond to requests in the interface of their abstract class, thus becoming all __subtypes__ of the abstract class.

+ #### What this means

+The client code is not worried about implementation and the interface signature determines what operations can be done.
+This can be used to change the behavior of a program at runtime.

+ #### Manipulate objects in terms of the abstract class interface

+* Users do not have to know specific types of objects they use, it is enough that they adhere to the interface that users expect
+* Users do not know the classes that implement these objects, they only know the abstract classes that define the interface
+* Reduce implementation dependencies between subsystems
 # Design Patterns
 Design Patterns are reusable programming solutions that have been used in various real-world contexts, and have proved to produce expected results.
 They are shared among programmers and continue being improved over time.